xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 ## Download R and Necessary Packages

-First install R and load the LPBkg and LPsmooth package in R as:
+First, install R and load the LPBkg and LPsmooth package in R as:

 install.packages("LPBkg")